 - Onions – Sweet onions work fantastic here, but if you have regular yellow onions, that’s fine.

-- Maple Syrup – Please use proper maple syrup.
-Maple flavored pancake syrup is not the same thing.
+- Maple Syrup – Please use high-quality maple syrup.
+Maple-flavored pancake syrup is not the same thing.

 For more detailed instructions for these sprouts, look at the printable recipe card below.

+- Step One: Prep the brussel sprouts.
 It’s important to wash and trim up the ends of the sprouts.
-They tend to be woody and a bit dried out so we want to remove those parts, along with any loose or funny looking leaves.
+They tend to be woody and a bit dried out so we want to remove those parts, along with any loose or funny-looking leaves.

-Begin to air crisp the sprouts after most of the liquid has been absorbed.
-Air fry the sprouts until crispy on the outside and tender inside.
+- Step Five: Begin to air crisp the sprouts after most of the liquid has been absorbed.
+Air fry the sprouts until golden brown, crispy on the outside, and tender inside.
 Then add the bacon and onions back.
 Air fry for another minute to incorporate the flavors.

 Storage and Freezing

-Leftover brussel sprouts will keep well in the fridge for up to four days.
+Leftover brussel sprouts will keep well in an airtight container or plastic bag in the fridge for up to four days.
 I wouldn’t recommend freezing them if you want to retain the crispiness that you achieved through air frying.

 Can I make this with other brand-name air fryers?